imgaojun/JunNMT/README.md

 tensorboard --logdir ./${log_dir} --port 6006
 ```

-And then you can watch your training progress on your browser.
+And then you can watch your training phase on your browser.

 #### 6.Do testing
 To perform testing, just run `sh traslate.sh`.